HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   sql_file="cookie_attributes.sql"
 ) }}

 ### `Secure`

 Cookies that have the `Secure` attribute set will only be sent over a secure HTTPS connection, preventing them from being stolen in a <a hreflang="en" href="https://owasp.org/www-community/attacks/Manipulator-in-the-middle_attack">manipulator-in-the-middle</a> attack.
 Similar to HSTS, this also helps enhance the security provided by TLS protocols.
 For first-party cookies, only approximately 30% of the cookies in both desktop and mobile have the `Secure` attribute set.
 However, we do see a significant increase in the percentage of third-party cookies in desktop having `Secure` attribute from 35.2% [last year](../2020/security#cookies) to 66.98% this year.
 This increase is likely due to the [`Secure` attribute being a requirement](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite#none) for `SameSite=none` cookies.

 ### `HttpOnly`

 A cookie that has the `HttpOnly` attribute set cannot be accessed through the `document.cookie` API in JavaScript.
 Such cookies can only be sent to the server and helps in mitigating client-side Cross-Site Scripting (XSS) attacks that misuse the cookie.
-It's very useful for cookies that are only needed for server side sessions.
+It's very useful for cookies that are only needed for server-side sessions.
 The percentage of first-party cookies and third-party cookies with `HttpOnly` attribute has a smaller difference with 32.7% and 20.02% respectively, compared to the other cookie attributes.

 ### `SameSite`

 The `SameSite` attribute in cookies allows the websites to inform the browser when and whether to send a cookie with cross-site requests.
-This is very helpful in preventing cross-site request forgery attacks. `SameSite=Strict`allows the cookie to be sent only to the site where it originated.
+This is very helpful in preventing cross-site request forgery attacks. `SameSite=Strict` allows the cookie to be sent only to the site where it originated.
 With `SameSite=Lax`, cookies are not sent to cross-site requests unless a user is navigating to the origin site by following a link. `SameSite=None` means cookies are sent in both originating and cross-site requests.

 {{ figure_markup(
   image="security-samesite-cookie-attributes.png",